 Meanwhile, other simple changes can help.
 Drinking plenty of water and eating a healthy diet speeds up the process by which you body expels the toxins related to the drug, which in turn decreases side effects and accelerates the feeling of physical and mental wellbeing

-The advantage of a residential setting is it provides a safe and secure environment where clinical professionals are on hand to give you support during every stage of the detox.
+The advantage of a residential setting with Nova Recovery is it provides a safe and secure environment whereby industry leading psychologists and mental health nursing staff are on hand to give you support during every stage of the detox.
 It also secludes you from the people or situations that might cause you to relapse.

 Are you ready to start your cannabis detox?

 Cannabis addiction is, like any other addiction, difficult to defeat.
 But the start really lies in acknowledging the problem and deciding to take action.
-At Nova Recovery, we offer a rehab clinic to help those trying to detox from marijuana, providing the expertise of medical professionals in a supportive environment.
+At Nova Recovery, our specialist rehabilitation hospital is designed to help those trying to detox from marijuana, providing the expertise of industry leading medical professionals in a supportive environment.